Cuban–American lobby

-The Cuban–American lobby describes those various groups of Cuban exiles in the United States and their descendants who have historically influenced the United States' policy toward Cuba.
+The Cuban–American lobby are various groups of Cuban exiles in the United States and their descendants who have historically influenced the United States' policy toward Cuba.
 In general usage, this refers to anti-Castro groups.

 History and formation

 The Cuban–American lobby was formed by Cuban expatriates during migratory waves throughout the latter half of the twentieth century.
 In the 1960s, many Cubans left the island due to fear of revolutionary communist reforms.
 They were often white, wealthy, and/or supporters of the Fulgencio Batista dictatorship.
 Many Cuban expatriates followed family and friends to the U.S. and built a "second Havana" in Miami, although the concentration of Cubans in Miami has been heavily diluted in recent decades by subsequent immigrant influx from other Latin American countries.
 Hardships in Cuba during the 1980s and 1990s also encouraged expatriation motivated by economic prospects in the United States.
 The ideological makeup of the lobby shifted drastically after Raúl Castro lifted travel restrictions in 2013.
 The group constituting the resulting exodus has been young and much more moderate than earlier groups.